-- a Click Start → Control Panel → Sound, Speech and Audio Devices → Sounds and Audio Devices. - b Enable the "Place volume icon in the taskbar" check box. - c Click OK. - d Double-click the speaker icon on the taskbar. - 2 Click Options → Properties. - 3 Click the Recording button, enable all check boxes in the list box, then click OK. - 4 For the Line In and/or Microphone controls, make sure the Volume slider levels are okay (if you're not sure, try half level), and the appropriate Select check box is enabled.
+- Click Start → Settings → Control Panel → Sound, Speech and Audio Devices → Sounds and Audio Devices (double-click). ( Depending on your configuration of Windows, this part of the step may not be necessary.) - Enable the "Place volume icon in the taskbar" check box. - Click OK. - Double-click the speaker icon on the taskbar. - 2 Click Options → Properties.

+- Click the Recording button, enable all check boxes in the list box, then click OK. - 4 For the Line In and/or Microphone controls, make sure the Volume slider levels are okay (if you're not sure, try half level), and the appropriate Select check box is enabled.

-- 5 Click Options → Properties. - 6 Click the Playback button, enable all check boxes in the list box, then click OK. - 7 For the Master, Line, Aux and/or Wave controls, make sure the Volume sliders are at one-quarter to one-half levels (if you're not sure, try half level), and the Mute check boxes are cleared. - 8 Close the dialog box. - Note: Depending on your sound driver, certain labels may be different.
+- Click Options → Properties. - 6 Click the Playback button, enable all check boxes in the list box, then click OK. - 7 For the Master, Line, Aux, and/or Wave controls, make sure the Volume sliders are at onequarter to one-half levels (if you're not sure, try half level), and the Mute check boxes are cleared. - 8 Close the dialog box.

+Note: Depending on your sound driver, certain labels may be different.
 For example, Line In may be labeled Line.